maquebax/maquebax.github.io/_posts/2020-10-13-Java Class Design.md

     public boolean equals(Object obj){
         return {this == obj};
     }

 We override the equals method mainly to check equality of two objects.
 When we use == on objects for eg: objA == objB
 the compiler checks only if the object referrences are same.
 Hence we use equals method
 to test equality of objects.
-When we override equals method, we check for values of desired instance variables
+When we override equals method, we check for values of desired instance variables.
-    The equals method must adhere to following properties.
+&emsp;The equals method must adhere to following properties.
-        1.reflexive  x.equal(x) always true
+&emsp;&emsp;1.reflexive  x.equal(x) always true
-        2.symmetric  if x.equals(y) true then y.equals(x) true - always
+&emsp;&emsp;2.symmetric  if x.equals(y) true then y.equals(x) true - always
-        3.transitive if x.equals(y) and y.equals(z) then x.equals(z) - either all true or all false.
+&emsp;&emsp;3.transitive if x.equals(y) and y.equals(z) then x.equals(z) - either all true or all false.
-        4.consistent x.equals(y) always true and x.equals(null) always false
+&emsp;&emsp;4.consistent x.equals(y) always true and x.equals(null) always false
-        5.Also in practice, the hashCode of 2 equals objects should be same.
+&emsp;&emsp;5.Also in practice, the hashCode of 2 equals objects should be same.

 ##### hashCode
     @Override